 21. Thyme May Also Has Diuretic Properties

-Thyme oil can aid your body to remove excess salt, water, and toxins by increasing your urination.
+Thyme oil can aid your body in removing excess salt, water, and toxins by increasing your urination.

-These can also benefit you by lowering your blood pressure and losing some weight.
+These can also benefit you by lowering your blood pressure and helping you lose some weight.

 22. May Boost Bone Health